Yamaha V50 YSEDITOR with Steem Atari ST Emulator

 The developer of YSEDITOR offers no support for using the editor with Steem ST Emulator which I understand so you’re on your won when using these two together, but they do both work just fine.
 I wanted to mention that the YSEDITOR does work with STEEM very well on Windows 7 32bit platform connected to a Yamaha V50.
 For all I know, I am the only one using the Yamaha V50 so I’d much rather field questions if anyone should have any…laugh.
 Info about the Yamaha V50 or anyone using it is hard to find.
 So feel free to email or comment with any questions regarding the YSEDITOR and it’s use with Steem and the Yamaha V50.
 Once setup correctly it’s very stable and a very powerful editor for the Yamaha V50.
 There’s loads of voices in that format with sounds that are pretty cool.

-11 Responses to “Yamaha V50 YSEDITOR with Steem Atari ST Emulator”
+14 thoughts on “Yamaha V50 YSEDITOR with Steem Atari ST Emulator

 My second choice of V50 editors is the one by Sound Quest.
 The V50 Sound Quest editor “instrument file” is based on the TZ81Z synth and thus does not work properly with the V50.
 Editing “individual” voices works very well and I prefer it over the SYEDITOR above, however, retrieving select voice banks and/or banks(100) does not work at all.
 Technically Sound Quest is not truthful about having a V50 editor.
 It really is just ported from the TZ81Z and it’s a crappy port job too in my opinion.